All Episodes

 So they've got two stories here on how the Times is actually apologizing to its readers for being unable to balance coverage in favor of Hillary.

-She's so dull, she's so scandal-ridden, they got nothing to work with.
+They got nothing to work with.

 All they can do is try to destroy Trump.

-But they don't know how.
+But they don't know how because they didn't make Trump.

 Trump's not part of that.

-You don't deal with Trump in the standard political handbook way on policy and uh issues and things like that.
+You don't deal with Trump in the standard political handbook way on policy and issues and things like that.

 That's not the way to separate Trump supporters from Trump.

-It just isn't gonna work.
+It just isn't going to work.

 Television networks struggle to provide equal airtime in the era of Trump.

-Let me tell you the upshot of this story is I'm not gonna read the whole five pages to you because I don't need to.
+I'm not going to read a whole five pages today because I don't need to.

 I make the complex understandable.